ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 construction imputes or forward imputes from construction can be used.
 Records imputed using this process will be marked `FIC`.

+#### 4.3.3 Forward Imputation From Construction

+In this imputation process, only predictive records which are either manual construction or forward imputes from manual construction can be used.
+Records imputed using this process will be marked `FIMC`.

 ### 4.4 Backward Imputation

 In this imputation process, the backward link is used, the predictive period